Urgent Message To Anyone Suffering From Carpal Tunnel Symptoms:

 The Second Major Cause of Carpal Tunnel Syndrome…

 Tight forearm muscles.
+And Imbalance in those muscles.
 Whether it’s from repetitive use of your hands or from gripping.
 Could be from gripping anything from weights, to jack hammers, to machinery, to mountain bikes, to pruning shears, or anything else.

 You are using the muscles that close your fingers a lot more powerfully than the muscles that open the fingers.
 And that causes muscle imbalance and tight muscles in the forearm